AI & ML

 Call Abandonment Rate 5% < 3% SQM Group

-Customer Experience Metrics for Real Estate
+Customer Experience Metrics for AI Voice Agents in Contact Centers

 1. Customer Satisfaction (CSAT)